 During the 1970s, Joan was used for a few years on the railway at

 Belle Vue Zoo in Manchester.
 Les Hughes bought Joan from Rhyl Amusements Ltd in 1980.
 In 1984, she re-entered service on the re-laid Rhyl Miniature Railway, having been returned to working order by the late Ken Dove, manager of the line.

 Each summer since 1987, she has worked virtually all of the steam hauled trains at Rhyl.
 In 1997 she was fitted with a new boiler made by Franklin & Bell of Gloucester.
 These people did an excellent job.

 On 5th September 1997, Joan moved to the Windmill Farm Railway in Lancashire under a hire/overhaul agreement, returning in 1999.
 Over the winter of 2008-2009 the boiler was removed from the chassis and re-tubed, whilst during winter 2009-2010 Joan had her locomotive wheels re-tyred and also received new springs.

-Like the other steam locomotives at RMR, except for Billy, Joan is now owned by Rhyl Steam Preservation Trust.
+The boiler dating from 1997 has just had a major rebuild and should now be good for another twenty years’ service (tubes excepted).
+Joan is currently operational.
+Like the other steam locomotives at RMR, except for Billy, Joan is owned by Rhyl Steam Preservation Trust.